-As in any good training practice, let us review the learning outcomes of this lecture.
-At the end of this lecture, you should be able to perform these four things described in the slide.
+As in a good training practice, let's review the learning outcomes of this lecture.
+At the end of this lecture, you should be able to perform these three things described on the Slide.
 Take a moment to read and understand the requirements.